dart-lang/site-www/src/_guides/language/effective-dart/design.md

 without you realizing.

-This guideline does *not* mean you can never use the dynamic type in a public signature.
-Sometimes `dynamic` is the best type.
-What it states is that when you want to use `dynamic`, you should do so *explicitly*.
+This guideline does *not* mean you can never use the dynamic type in a public signature, just that you should *annotate* it explicitly when you do so.

 ### PREFER type annotating private declarations whose type isn't inferred.